UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3 : OpenFOAM Decompose Methods
 * Method is how task is split up (`simple` or `scotch` is easiest!)
-* Simple: Geometric decomposition, domain split into pieces by direction (e.g., 2 in x, 1 in y etc)
+* Simple: Geometric decomposition, domain split into pieces by direction (e.g., 2 in x, 1 in y etc).
 * Hierarchical: As simple except order is specified (first Y then X).
 See `multiphase/reactingTwoPhaseEulerFoam/laminar/bubbleColumnEvaporating/system/decomposeParDict`
 * Scotch: Requires no geometric input from the user and attempts to minimise the number of processor boundaries.
 User can specificy weights with `processorWeights`.
 See `multiphase/interFoam/RAS/DTCHull/system/decomposeParDict`
 * Manual: User specifies call to particular processor.
-* Methods have their own compulsory entries; `scotch` doesn't require any!
 -- *Slide End* --

 -- *Slide* --